ksauce001/ksauce001.github.old/_posts/2025-05-05-Expedition-33-Game-Review.md

 ## Plot
 Clair Obscur Expedition 33 unfolds in a hauntingly beautiful world inspired by the elegance and melancholy of Belle Époque-era France.
-Set on an isolated enigmatic island of 'Lumière', life here is governed not by ravage of time, but by a single, towering monolith - its surface marked by a shifting number that determines the fate of all.
+Set on an isolated enigmatic island of 'Lumière', life here is governed by a single, towering monolith - its surface marked by a shifting number that determines the fate of all.

 Each year, without fail, a mysterious entity known only as 'the Paintress' awakens from her distant slumber.
 With a wave of her hand, she alters